giacomolat/The-Future-of-Sustainability-and-Training/README.md

 <tr><td align="left">Year – Month – Quarter - Semester</td></tr>
 </tbody></table>

-The Supplier dimension is the only one that is historicized in order to keep track of any changes.
+The Supplier dimension is the only one that is historicized in order to keep track of any changes

 ### 2. KPI
 Below are the KPIs that will be available in the data model: